 - Type "about:debugging" in the Firefox URL bar.

-- New in Firefox 47: in the Tools > Web Developer menu, click "Service Workers".
+- In the Tools > Web Developer menu, click "Service Workers".

-When about:debugging opens, on the left-hand side, you'll see a sidebar enabling you to switch between the two main views: one for add-ons and one for workers.
+When about:debugging opens, on the left-hand side, you'll see a sidebar with two options and information about your remote debugging setup:

 See the page on the Add-on Debugger for all the things you can do with this tool.

-You don't have to package or sign the add-on.
-The add-on will stay installed until you restart Firefox.
+You don't have to package or sign the extension and it will stay installed until you restart Firefox.

 The big advantages of this method, compared with installing an add-on from an XPI, are: